jero98772/B-FeelLog/README.md

 free source minimal multilingual blog maker and manager for different blog entries and multiple blog entries , with web interface. in this blog can use images but we looking to keep it minimalism.

-now is multilingual

-bilingual with support in
+now is bilingual with support in
 - Spanish
 - English
 - German